Proposal Submission Process

 RA or PI has:

-- Completed a signed subrecipient commitment form and included this with the uploaded subaward package in RAMS-SPOT for all proposed subawardees.
+- Completed required VCU subrecipient commitment form and included them with the uploaded subaward package in RAMS-SPOT for all proposed subawardees.

 - Requested internal subaccounts in RAMS-SPOT as applicable/agreed upon by participating departments and schools (some departments require that a subaccount be requested when their personnel are budgeted on a proposal).

 - Prepared proposal in accordance with sponsor application terms and conditions as well as sponsoring agencies rules and regulations.